Montasio Plateau and Hike to the Cima di Terrarossa (2,420 m)

 The trail is asphalted as far as the Brazza hut (1,600 m).
 From there on you hike on an old military trail up to the Palone fork/Forca del Palone.
 The last meters of the hike pass through rugged, rocky terrain.
 The summit rewards the effort of the hike with a fantastic panoramic view far beyond the Julian Alps.
 As for the descent, take the same trail back.

 Hiking to the Terrarossa is not too difficult and without climbing passages, just steep.
 Sometimes one could wish to be as agile as the ibex which populate the Montasio area in great number and which - with a little bit of luck - can be met in close proximity as you walk along the hiking trail.
-What are you waiting for; make the best out of the last sunny days in October!
+What are you waiting for; make the best of the last sunny days in October!

 We did the hike to Cima di Terrarossa with other families with children aged 6 and older - but - who were used to longer hikes in the mountains.
 We underestimated how much the sun charges the limestone, even in fall.
 Our water supplies were soon scarce and you look in vain for a water source in the Karst terrain!

-About the Montasio plateau (Italian and English):
+You can read about the Montasio plateau here (Italian and English).

-About the hike to the Cima di Terrarossa (German only):
+About the hike to the Cima di Terrarossa (German only): alpintouren